The world of marketing is changing. Here’s how to keep up by using video.

 But not all hope is lost.
 The world of marketing is changing and bringing with it a new era: Video Marketing.

 Due to the overwhelming societal decrease in attention span, companies are turning to video in order to capture their customers’ attention.
 And it works!
 In fact, 59 percent of senior executives agree that if both text and video are available on the same topic, on the same page, they prefer to watch the video.

-Studies are also finding that information is better absorbed by the consumer when it is shown through video, rather than text.
+Studies are also finding that information is better absorbed by the consumer when it is shown through video rather than text.
 This, in turn, leads to an increase in conversion rates and sales.
-Consumers engage more with video than with text and are more likely to buy a product they have seen in a video.
-For example, findings show that after watching a video, 64 percent of users are more likely to buy a product online.
+Consumers engage more with video than with text, and are more likely to buy a product they have seen in a video.
+According to one study, 64 percent of users are more likely to buy a product online after watching a video.
 The conclusion is simple.
-Your customers would rather watch a video about your product than reading about it.
+Your customers would rather watch a video about your product than read about it.

 How to Use Video in Email Marketing?